Alannah Beirne

 Alannah Beirne (born 6 November 1993) is an Irish fashion model and reality TV personality.

 Career

 In 2017, Beirne competed in cycle 11 of Britain's Next Top Model hosted by Abbey Clancy.
-She reached the final and was last eliminated and in third place behind runner-up Jennifer Malengele and winner Olivia Wardell.
+She reached the final and was last eliminated behind runner-up Jennifer Malengele and winner Olivia Wardell.

 Dancing with the Stars

 In December 2017, was announced as contestant on the second series of the Irish version Dancing with the Stars.
 She was a last minute replacement for model and former Miss Ireland Aoife Walsh when Walsh sustained an injury forcing her to leave the competition before it started.
 She was paired with dancer Vitali Kozmin.
 Beirne and Kozmin became the sixth couple to be eliminated on 4 March 2018.